-Course Name: Ethics and International Relations Course Code: DIP 616 Credit hours: 3
+Course Name: Ethics and International Relations

 This course acquaints students with the ethical questions involved in areas of conflict, resource distribution, trade, human rights, peace, and conflict resolution in the international context.
 The course will enable students to gain experience in the research and analysis of specific cases they select for more detailed study.
 Students will also participate in discussion of issues raised from the readings and other resources.
 This course analyzes the current and historical main ethical concepts and ideas through theoretical and methodological tools in order to develop an intellectual and ethically informed sense of self-awareness in relation to the outside world.